-Yes, that’s right.
-Our pigs live in barns and I will tell you why.
-Honestly, if I lived in a utopian world, I would have no problem with our pigs living outdoors.
+Yes, our pigs live in barns and I will tell you why.
+Honestly, if we lived in a utopian world, I would have no problem with our pigs living outdoors.
 In fact, I probably would live outdoors right alongside them.
-A Utopian world means a perfect life with no discomfort, sickness or injuries.
+A Utopian world meaning a perfect life with no discomfort, sickness or injuries.
 But a world of utopia is just an ideologic vision that is not attainable, no matter how hard we try.

 Okay, so let’s journey our way back to reality.

 And here’s why our pigs live in barns . . .

 Weather in the upper midwest can be downright nasty.
 Weather patterns change all the time.
 Days in Minnesota go from blizzard conditions of -20 (or lower), with winds howling at 30-50 miles per hour, during the heart of winter to temperatures in the 90+ with high humidity during the peak of summer.
 And, of course, everything in between.
 For pigs, the weather extremes and volatile changes are hard for them to adjust.
 In fact, genetics also plays an important part on how well they adapt to outdoor living.
 Providing heat in the winter and running barn fans in the summer is how we help them adapt to Minnesota weather.
 And, on those days with extreme heat of summer days, we use water sprinklers to help keep the pigs cool–an important tool in animal comfort because pigs don’t sweat.

 Our specific genetics also are not compatible to withstand the weather extremes easily.
 Yes, there are some genetics that handle outdoor living better but many thrive living in barns.